Glagan/MyMangaDex/README.md

 ## Features

-MyMangaDex also improve some pages:
+MyMangaDex also improve some pages and add useful features:

 ### Chapters list page